jared-l-smith/jared-l-smith.github.io/_pages/about.md

 **Graphic Design:** Adobe Illustrator, SketchUp, Canva

-**Business Administrationn:** Microsoft Word, Microsoft PowerPoint, Zoom
+**Business Administration:** Microsoft Word, Microsoft PowerPoint, Zoom

 # Contact
 See the sidebar for links to my email (jaredlavernesmith@gmail.com) and LinkedIn page: these are the best ways to get in touch with me.